 - Help your child establish positive money habits by giving an allowance and showing ways he or she can save.

-- Be a role model when it comes to handling money matters.
+- Be a role model when it comes to handling money matters and having responsible conversations about money, spending, and saving.